-- The fund generally invests in the S&P 500 ESG Index hedged to EUR.
-The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the S&P 500 ESG Index hedged to EUR net of fees.
-The stock exchange price may differ from the net asset value - This share class is currency hedged and aims to reduce the impact of currency fluctuations between EUR and USD. - The fund is passively managed.
+- The investment objective is to replicate the price and return performance of the MSCI Japan ESG Universal Low Carbon Select 5% Issuer Capped Total Return Index net of fees (this sub-fund's 'index'). - The fund generally invests in stocks contained in the Index.
+The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the index.
+The stock exchange price may differ from the net asset value. - The fund is passively managed.